 Also check out our list of the best boutique hotels in Florence, it's a manually curated list of the most unique and romantic hotels in the city.

 If money isn't a problem and you're looking for a luxury hotel in Florence, then go for Portrait Firenze Hotel.
 The hotel offers excellent service, it's in a top location, it has been rated very highly by previous guests and renowned travel critics have recommended it.
+Also check out our list of the best luxury hotels in Florence, it's a manually curated list of the most exclusive 5-star hotels in the city.

 Looking for a cozy place to stay in Florence that serves you handmade and fresh breakfast in the morning?
 Go and check out Bed & Breakfast Ad Astra.
 The B&B has been recommended by well-known travel experts and recent guests have given it top ratings.